 * Group 3: Individuals and Societies

 * Group 6: The Arts

 Music, Theatre, Visual Arts

-Apart from Self-Taught Literature, German ab initio and the two SL Maths options, all subjects at CIS can be studied at either Higher or Standard Level.
+Apart from Self-Taught Literature and German or Danish ab initio, all subjects at CIS can be studied at either Higher or Standard Level.
 For the full Diploma, students must take three subjects at Higher and three at Standard Level.
 Higher Level may mean additional information, more exams or greater depth of analysis.

 Admission to the Diploma Programme is dependent on a student's previous educational experience.
 Placement tests in English, Maths and in some cases, a foreign language, together with reports from previous schools are requested of all external applicants: these provide the information essential for correct placing of incoming students.
 Successful completion of the Middle Years Programme is required of internal applicants.

 Wise subject selection is vital for DP students, as it may affect university possibilities, so the choice should involve discussion with parents and teachers, weighing of student interest as well as strengths, and consultation with the IB DP Coordinator and a counsellor.
 The process of subject choice at CIS begins in February of the year preceding entry to the Diploma Programme.